Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 • Heart failure events requiring hospitalization or IV medications were reduced by 59% (hazard ratio 0.41) in tirzepatide-treated patients compared to placebo.
 Participants also achieved 11.6% body weight reduction at 52 weeks, with significant improvements in 6-minute walk distance (+18.3 meters) and quality-of-life scores.

-Tirzepatide Dosage Chart for Research
+Tirzepatide Dosage for Research

 Research Protocol Notes